Clover Mites: A Guide for Identification and Prevention

 If clover mites do find their way into your home or business, it is best not to squish them.
 Vacuums are a great method for removal.
 To avoid further problems, though, the vacuum bag should immediately be burned or disposed of in a safe area far away from any buildings.
 A wet sponge can also be used in crevices where a vacuum won’t reach.
 When using either of these methods.
 Be careful not to squish the mites, as they will leave stains.

-If you find you still have questions about clover mites, or if you think you have a clover mite problem around your home or business, call our experts at Excel today.
+If you find you still have questions about clover mites, or if you think you have a clover mite problem around your home or business and need help to get rid of clover mites, our professional pest control team is here to help!
+Call our experts at Excel today.

 You’ll be supporting research into lyme disease, too.